tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 Users will interact with the tool through the command line.
 It will support both a one-off mode or a REPL (Read-eval-print-loop) style mode (See alternatives).

+Due to the nature of TiKV having two APIs, *raw* and *transactional* we need to support both APIs.
+Learn about the differences [here](https://tikv.org/docs/architecture/#apis).

 Example of the one-off raw mode: